lencap/kube/README.md

 # Simple Kubernetes Cluster
-A minimalist [Kubernetes](https://kubernetes.io/) cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) using [vm](https://github.com/lencap/vm), which is a small utility that behaves a bit like Vagrant.
+A minimalist [Kubernetes](https://kubernetes.io/) cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) using the [vm](https://github.com/lencap/vm), which is a small utility that behaves a bit like Vagrant.

 ## Quick Start Guide
+1. The first step is to install the latest version of [vm](https://github.com/lencap/vm):
+  * `brew install lencap/tools/vm`
-1. The first step is to install [vm](https://github.com/lencap/vm) by doing `brew install lencap/tools/vm`.
-After its  installation, make sure you run `vm` to see its usage and to ensure that 3 essential files are created under `~/.vm`.
+  * Afterwards, run `vm` to get familiar with its usage, and to ensure that the SSH keys are created under `~/.vm`.

-2. The next step is to create the *centos7.7.1908-vm.ova* image by running `vm imgpack` and following those steps.
+2. The next step is to create the *centos7.7.1908-vm.ova* image by running `vm imgpack` and following those instructions.

-3. Beforehand, adjust the number of CPUs and Memory settings in `vm.conf` to better suit your environment.
-Next, run `vm prov` to provision the 2 VMs.
+3. Beforehand, adjust the number of CPUs and Memory settings in `kube.conf` to better suit your environment.
+Next, run `vm prov kube.conf` to provision the 2 VMs.

 4. Open a separate SSH shell session to each:
   * `vm ssh k2`